aragon/client/README.md

 - `REACT_APP_ASSET_BRIDGE`: Which source to load app frontend assets from.
 Can be one of `ipfs` (uses the configured IPFS gateway) or `local` (local development servers, running on `localhost:300x`).
 If you intend to serve assets from a local IPFS daemon, you should set this to `ipfs`.

 Without any settings, the app is configured to connect to our Rinkeby deployment fetching assets from IPFS.

-## Issues

-If you come across an issue with Aragon, do a search in the [Issues](https://github.com/aragon/aragon/issues?utf8=%E2%9C%93&q=is%3Aissue) tab of this repo and the [Aragon Apps Issues](https://github.com/aragon/aragon-apps/issues?utf8=%E2%9C%93&q=is%3Aissue) to make sure it hasn't been reported before.
-Follow these steps to help us prevent duplicate issues and unnecessary notifications going to the many people watching this repo:

-- If the issue you found has been reported and is still open, and the details match your issue, give a "thumbs up" to the relevant posts in the issue thread to signal that you have the same issue.
-No further action is required on your part.
-- If the issue you found has been reported and is still open, but the issue is missing some details, you can add a comment to the issue thread describing the additional details.
-- If the issue you found has been reported but has been closed, you can comment on the closed issue thread and ask to have the issue reopened because you are still experiencing the issue.
-Alternatively, you can open a new issue, reference the closed issue by number or link, and state that you are still experiencing the issue.
-Provide any additional details in your post so we can better understand the issue and how to fix it.

 ## Contributors